briangerard/briangerard.github.io/personal.misc/rubiks.md

 1. Rotate FRONT 90' CW

-#### Scenario 3
+#### Starting From Position 3

-Here you will move the piece such that you end up with Scenario 1 and then use that algorithm.
+Here you will move the piece such that you end up with Position 1 and then use that algorithm to move it to its final place.

 Short form: **R'BRBFB'F'BB**